-• explore the possibilities of a stronger involvement of cities and towns in EU road safety policy by means of a formal consultation procedure;

-- develop a reporting mechanism for European towns and cities in terms of their road safety performance (this reporting mechanism would be similar to that implemented under community air pollution policy, requiring local authorities to implement and work towards the achievement of EU road safety targets); - develop guidelines for implementing cost-effective road safety measures at the local level based on best practice; - set up quality criteria for financial support from the European Union for local road safety measures.
+- explore the possibilities of a stronger involvement of cities and towns in EU road safety policy by means of a formal consultation procedure; - develop a reporting mechanism for European towns and cities in terms of their road safety performance (this reporting mechanism would be similar to that implemented under community air pollution policy, requiring local authorities to implement and work towards the achievement of EU road safety targets); - develop guidelines for implementing cost-effective road safety measures at the local level based on best practice; - set up quality criteria for financial support from the European Union for local road safety measures.

-2.7 Organizational and stakeholder targets
+2.7 Organisational and stakeholder targets

-Long-term goals in support of jurisdictional goals, targets and strategies are also being set increasingly by organizations in the public and private sectors to meet work-related road safety objectives.
-For example, the Volvo Group states that 'Our ultimate goal is zero accidents with Volvo Group products'.
-One of the UK's largest employers, Enterprise Managed Services, has set a target of zero crashes in road traffic.
+Long-term goals in support of jurisdictional goals, targets and strategies are being set increasingly by organisations in the public and private sectors to meet work-related road safety objectives.
+For example, the Volvo Group states that 'Our ultimate goal is zero accidents with Volvo Group products' and one of the UK's largest employers, Enterprise Managed Services, has set a target of zero crashes in road traffic.

-An international ISO standard ISO 39001 (2012) has been developed to assist employers of organizations of all types and sizes in establishing and implementing a road safety management system with the focus of long-term goals and interim targets.
+A draft international ISO standard is being developed to assist employers of organisations of all types and sizes in establishing and implementing a road safety management system with the focus of long-term goals and interim targets.
 It is expected that adoption of the new standard will greatly assist the contribution that can be made in improving work-related safety by encouraging a systematic focus on achieving and monitoring road safety results.
-See ERSO web text on Work-related Road Safety.
+See ERSO text on Work-related road safety.